Atlantic Indoor Association Hall of Honor

 “Bob has a definitive passion to teach judges and instructors.
 Over the past years, Bob has been an integral part in helping all AIA judges to become better at their job.
 He devotes countless hours each week listening to all the judges commentary, giving feedback and following up with conference calls to help us do our job better.
 He teaches us how to give the best information possible to the units, improve recognition skills and numbers management.”

-Bob has also been working with AIA instructors to give them feedback to go through the process of critique and taking information and applying it to their groups.
+Bob also worked with AIA instructors to understand the process of critique and how to take in feedback and apply it to their groups.
 You will see Bob, even in his off time, working with instructors to give them as much information as possible to succeed.
-Bob is very specific in his assessments and it is very evident that he spends countless hours of his time and strives to see our AIA units improve, instructors to understand the process and judges to become well respected adjudicators.
+Bob is very specific in his assessments and it is very evident that he spends countless hours of his time and strives to see AIA units improve, instructors to understand the process, and judges to become well respected adjudicators.

 Jean has been an instructor in AIA since the early 2000’s as well as a nationally recognized designer for Stanbury and Creative Costuming.
 Jean is responsible for consistently teaching and designing guard programs who continually represent AIA in the utmost fashion on the WGI national stage.
 His programs have brought a higher level of sophistication to Atlantic Indoor Association that can be seen in his beautiful flags, exquisite uniforms, and extraordinary show designs.
 His work and teachings have served as a blue print for young designers throughout our circuit and have brought a new standard of excellence.

 Jason Heard writes: